2013 Liberian by-election: Aftermath

 The election was held on May 7.
 It was peaceful but with a poor voter turnout of only 22.4%.
-According to the United States Department of State's 2013 Liberian country report on human rights practices, "International observers deemed the election free and fair."
+According to the United States Department of State's 2013 country report on human rights practices in Liberia, "International observers deemed the election free and fair."
 Provisional results were released by the NEC on May 8.
 With 183 of 336 polling places counted, Chea was ahead of Karnga-Lawrence.
 The final results were announced on May 9 in Buchanan.
 Karnga-Lawrence was declared the winner and certificated as senator.
 She was the first female senator elected to represent Grand Bassa County.

 Results

 The following are the results for the 2013 Liberian by-election from the NEC as reported by The Analyst.